 What if your most daunting aspiration was to make a friend?
 For many with social cognition deficits, reading facial expressions and knowing how to respond are confusing daily challenges that pose barriers to relationships and career goals.
 Scientists at the Center for BrainHealth are examining ways to improve life-enhancing social cognition skills for individuals on the autism spectrum to help them achieve social and economic independence.

 Since 2008, researchers at the Center for BrainHealth have been investigating how virtual reality social skills training provides dynamic and realistic opportunities for social success.
-In each session, participants are immersed into a live, interactive coaching session designed to stimulate social-cognitive reasoning skills all the while using a cutting-edge virtual reality platform which includes dynamic face-tracking technology.
+In each session, participants are immersed into a live, interactive coaching session that uses face-tracking technology and is designed to stimulate social-cognitive reasoning skills.

 Why Virtual Reality?